 Need to know

-- We lab-tested 55+ heaters from Dyson, DeLonghi, Arlec, Kmart Anko, Kambrook, Goldair and more
+- We review different types of heaters from a range of brands such as Dyson, DeLonghi, Arlec, Kmart Anko, Kambrook, Kogan and more

-- Consider joining CHOICE to access full reviews and top-rated heaters
+- Consider joining CHOICE to access full reviews and find out which are the top-rated heaters

 - CHOICE Expert Rating: 47%